hataloo/IB-Index/README.md

 # IB-Index
 Scrapes www.ibindex.se for current weights and returns the number of stocks to buy in order to follow the index.

-IB-index follow investment companies on the Stockholm Stock Exchange.
+IB-index follow Swedish investment companies on the Stockholm Stock Exchange.
 IB-index gives the companies an equal base weight which is often preferable compared to a market weighted index.
 The weighting is adjusted according to the Net Asset Value discount or premium, a discount gives a company an increased weight in the index whereas a premium gives a reduced weight.

 What is the rationale behind that?